B.C. evacuations continue as fires rage on

 Earlier this week a lightning storm hit the region, which spans from Salmon Arm in the north to Osoyoos in the south.

-The emergency operation centre in the southern part of the Okanagan region says an additional 32 properties have now been placed on evacuation order.
+Cameron Baughen, spokesman for the emergency operation centre in the southern part of the Okanagan region, said on Saturday evening that there were 30 properties under evacuation order.

-The centre also says 154 additional properties have been put on evacuation alert, meaning residents must leave immediately if told that the fire has gotten worse.
+He also said about 200 properties were under an evacuation alert, which means that residents can go back to their homes, but they must leave immediately if told that the fire has gotten worse.

-In the central part of the region, 727 properties are on alert and 38 are on evacuation order.
+In the central part of the region, 766 properties were on alert, but none were on evacuation order.

+Okanagan is the province's main wine-making region and is a popular tourist area for travellers from B.C., Alberta and the U.S.

+Kekula said one fire that is taking up significant amount of resources to contain is called the Mount Eneas fire, which spans about 13.7 square kilometres.

 By The Canadian Press